TIY-ATL-ROR-2015-Sep/course-notes/postwork.md

 a model, controller, and view?"

 The more you can broaden your horizons, the more ways you can think of to break up and decompose problems, the better off you'll be.
-Seeing everything through the lens of MVC and Rails limits your view.
-Keep learning more about Rails but don't forget to learn things that might not seem immediately applicable to your career.
+Keep learning more about Rails but don't forget to learn things that might not seem immediately applicable to your career. (insert smalltalk/lisp snark here)

 Anyway, enough about that.
 I'll get off my soap box.

 ## Suggestions

 I'm going to group these suggestions by a rough order.
-Some of them are things you should pursue immediately, others will be most helpful to you a good deal later.
+Some of them are things worth pursuing immediately, others will be most helpful to you a good deal later.

-In the end, run towards what excites you.
+Ultimately, run towards what excites you.

 ### 1-3 months post-graduation